gomez-z/top-50/README.md

 # Top 50 Restaurants

-A curated application for discovering, managing, and reviewing the top 100 restaurants for every year since incpetion.
+A curated application for discovering, managing, and reviewing the top 100 restaurants for every year since inception.
 Data source comes from here: https://www.theworlds50best.com/list/1-50.
 This repository parses data for every year and creates csv files that are designed to be imported into Google My Maps to obtain all restaurants in one convenient place